KoalixSwitzerland/koalixcrm/doc/source/tutorial.rst

 Create Your First Contract
 --------------------------
 I expect your still looking at your first customer we just created.
-The next step is that you click the checkbox on the left side of the customer and look at the the actions-list that appears on the bottom of the page.
+The next step is that you click the checkbox on the left side of your customer and look at the the actions-list that appears on the bottom of the page.

 .. image:: /images/customeractions.png